 - Pain management

 - Frozen shoulder

 What Can I Expect from a Remedial Massage?

-Our Remedial Massage Therapist will discuss your injury trigger and medical history to assess your condition.
+Glenn will discuss your injury trigger and medical history to assess your condition.
 The pressure is firm during remedial massage, so as to alleviate the source of pain and work specific muscles and tension areas.
 Stretching, Dry Needling and Active Release Techniques may be used but we will develop a personalised treatment plan targeting your particular condition.